 If you are staying out of town, check if the hotel offers a shuttle service so you can get to and from the city as taxis can get expensive.

-You can book my favorites below, something for every budget:
+You can book my favorite Marrakech hotels below, something for every budget and taste.

 Do you have any other questions for your Marrakech holidays?
 Let me know in the comments and I will update the post.